Ongoing support and career progression

 Overview

-Starting a job is only the beginning of an employment journey.
-In-work support provides tailored assistance to help employees settle into their roles, alongside targeted training and coaching to learn new skills and tasks.
-For employers, post-placement support offers the tools and confidence to support staff with disability effectively.
-This goes beyond reasonable adjustments, ensuring both employees and employers succeed across the entire employment lifecycle.
+On-the-job support provides tailored assistance to help employees with disability settle into their roles, alongside targeted training and coaching to learn new skills and tasks.
+For employers, ongoing support offers the tools and confidence to support staff with disability effectively.
+This goes beyond initial workplace adjustments, ensuring both employees and employers succeed across the entire employment lifecycle.

-Effective ongoing support means working with both the employee and employer to ensure the job placement is successful and that it ultimately leads to long-term career growth.
-3
+Effective ongoing support means working with both the employee and employer to ensure the job placement is successful and that it ultimately leads to long-term career growth.3

-A defining feature of post-placement support is that it is needs-based, not time-limited.
+A defining feature of ongoing post-placement support is that it is needs-based, not time-limited.
 This means that support is provided for as long as required, and adapts in type, frequency, and intensity.
 4

 Employees with disability consistently value support that: